My Swiss Steak recipe is a comforting classic, featuring tender beef simmered in a rich cream of mushroom soup sauce.

 How To Make Swiss Steak In A Slow Cooker

-Start by gathering all of your ingredients.
+Gather Ingredients: Start by gathering all of your ingredients to make the Swiss steak recipe.

+Bread the Steak: To begin with combine the flour with the seasoned salt and pepper in a plastic bag.
+Add one or two pieces of the steak to the bag.
 Shake, shake, and shake some more!
 It’s equally important to make sure that the cubed steak is evenly coated with flour so when you take the steak out of the bag, shake the meat to take off any excess flour.

-Definitely add little pats of butter around the steak when cooking to keep the pan from drying up.
+Brown all the Cubed Steak: Definitely add little pats of butter around the steak when cooking to keep the pan from drying up.
 Brown on each side, then set aside.
 Repeat until all the steak is browned.

-I like to use my Braun wand with the chopper attachment for this step.
+Chop the Vegetables: I like to use my Braun wand with the chopper attachment for this next step.
 First, peel and cut carrots and onion into large chunks.
+Second, place vegetable pieces and about two tablespoons of water into the chopper attachment and grind until all pieces are chopped into small pieces.

-Next, in a medium sized bowl add the cans of cream of mushroom soup with the chopped vegetables along with a can full of cold water.
+Mix the Sauce: Next, in a medium sized bowl add the cans of cream of mushroom soup with the chopped vegetables along with a can full of cold water.
+Flavor the gravy with your favorite seasonings if desired.
+Stir all ingredients until incorporated.

-Start by placing about one cup of the gravy into the bottom of the slow cooker.
+Layer Together: Start by placing about one cup of the gravy into the bottom of the slow cooker.
 Place one layer of the steak overtop of the gravy and add another layer of gravy.
 Repeat until you end up with a layer of gravy on the top.

-The next step is to tuck in the whole potatoes and carrots alongside of the steak so that they are covered by the cream of mushroom soup gravy.
+Add Extra Vegetables: The next step is to tuck in the whole potatoes and carrots alongside of the steak so that they are covered by the cream of mushroom soup gravy.

 What is the difference between Swiss steak and Salisbury steak recipes?